related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

-As you know, China intends to introduce a digital currency, with which the government and the central bank will be able to track the financial activity of citizens of the country.
+As you know, China intends to introduce a digital currency, with the help of which the government and the central bankwill be able to track the financial activity of citizens of the country.

 Unlike cryptocurrency, whose anonymity allows users to make transactions without leaving a digital footprint, the electronic cash system in China will be tightly regulated.

-The digital currency “will give the People’s Bank of China a deeper understanding of transactions in the country,” analysts at Beijing-based research firm Trivium China said.
+The digital currency “will give the People's Bank of China a deeper understanding of transactions in the country”, – Analysts from Beijing-based research firm Trivium China note.

-In late September, the head of the central bank Yi Gangsaid the new currency of China could be interconnected with existing electronic payment systems, such as the popular mobile apps WeChat and AliPay.
-Despite the lack of a schedule, local media claim that the launch could take place on November 11 on “Bachelors' Day”.
+At the end of September, central bank governor Yi Gangsaid China's new currency could be interconnected with existing electronic payment systems such as popular mobile apps WeChat and AliPay.
+Despite the lack of a schedule, local media claim that the launch could take place as early as November 11 on Singles' Day.

 Yee did not comment on the technical aspects of digital currency, but merely noted that its purpose was to replace cash: